moritzvalentinomatzner/moritzvalentinomatzner.github.io/index.md

 <a id="top"></a>
 My name is Moritz Valentino Matzner.
 I am a (data) journalist based in Berlin.

-<span class="hl-purple">I am interested in the political economy of data and in foreign policy</span>.
-My work focuses on stories that investigate the structural sources of inequality and broaden our imagination of what is politically feasible.
+I am interested in the <span class="hl-purple">political economy of data and foreign policy</span>.
+My work focuses on investigating the structural sources of inequality and expanding our sense of what is politically feasible.

 Methodologically, I often <span class="hl-purple">combine quantitative analysis with reporting</span>, using data to contextualize and interrogate anecdotal evidence.
 <div class="tabs" data-tabs>